 The date of the first battle-related death recorded in the dyad is coded as the Startdate in the dataset.
 The date is set after the dyad fulfils all criteria required in the definition of an armed dyad, except for the number of deaths.
 In some cases, the initial fatality occurs in a year prior to the first year of activity.
-For instance, in the dyad 'Government of Uzbekistan-IMU' (DyadID 363) in the Uzbek conflict (conflict ID 221), the first battle-related deaths occurred in February 1999.
-During the remaining months of 1999, the conflict did not reach the required 25 battle-related deaths were not recorded until the following year.
+For instance, in the conflict in Ethiopia over the territory Eritrea (conflict ID 78), the first battle-related deaths occurred in September

+1961.
+During the remaining months of 1961, the conflict did not reach the required 25 battle-related deaths threshold and the conflict is thus coded as inactive in 1961.
+25 battle-related deaths were not recorded until three years later.